-You generally are required to take minimum annual distributions from most qualified retirement plans no later than April 1 of the year following the year in which you reach age 72 (or age 701⁄2 if you reached age 701⁄2 by the end of 2019) or once you retire, if you are not at least a 5 percent owner.
+You generally are required to take minimum annual distributions from most qualified retirement plans no later than April 1 of the year following the year in which you reach age 72 or once you retire, if you are not at least a 5 percent owner.
 Distributions for subsequent years must be made by December 31 of each year.

-For example, if you reach age 72 in 2022, you must begin receiving distributions by April 1, 2024.
-However, delaying the required 2023 distribution until 2023 will force you to include in your 2023 taxable income required distributions for both 2023 and 2024.
+For example, if you reach age 72 in 2022, you must begin receiving distributions by April 1, 2023.
+However, delaying the required 2023 distribution until 2023 will force you to include in your 2023 taxable income required distributions for both 2022 and 2023.
+If you reach age 72 in 2023, then the distribution must begin by April 1, 2025 and a second distribution by the end of 2025.